DataBooth/duckdb-utils/docs/python-api.rst

 You can work with (or create) lookup tables as part of a call to ``.m2m()`` using the ``lookup=`` parameter.
 This accepts the same argument as ``table.lookup()`` does - a dictionary of values that should be used to lookup or create a row in the lookup table.

-This example creates a dogs table, populates it, creates a characteristics table, populates that and sets up a many-to-many relationship between the two.
+This example creates a cats table, populates it, creates a characteristics table, populates that and sets up a many-to-many relationship between the two.
 It chains ``.m2m()`` twice to create two associated characteristics:

 .. code-block:: python

     db = Database(memory=True)
-    dogs = db.table("dogs", pk="id")
+    cats = db.table("cats", pk="id")
-    dogs.insert({"id": 1, "name": "Cleo"}).m2m(
+    cats.insert({"id": 1, "name": "Emme"}).m2m(
         "characteristics", lookup={
             "name": "Playful"
         }